juliogarciape/crypi/README.md

 - `text`: The message to be decrypted.
 - `shift`: The number of positions to shift the alphabet.
 Default is 3.

-> During encryption, characters not part of the Latin alphabet—like uppercase letters, accented characters, non-alphanumeric characters, or numbers—will be ignored and retain their original form.
+> During encryption, characters not part of the Latin alphabet like uppercase letters, accented characters, non-alphanumeric characters, or numbers will be ignored and retain their original form.

 ## Contributing :handshake:

 Contributions are welcome!
-If you have a major change in mind, please open an `issue` to discuss it before submitting a `pull request`.
+If you have a major change in mind, please open an `Issue` to discuss it before submitting a `Pull Request`.

 ## License :scroll:

-This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License v3.0 see the [LICENSE](LICENSE) file for details.

 ## Contact :email: